1989 Merthyr state by-election: Aftermath

-The result was the first real indication of very serious problems for the National Party ahead of the 1989 election—with the collapse in their vote, the Liberals managed to win the seat against Labor on preferences.
+The result was the first real indication of very serious problems for the National Party, which faced a statutory general election by the end of the year.
+With the collapse of the National vote, the Liberals managed to win the seat against Labor on preferences.
 However, as a cross-bench party in the position of attacking an unpopular government while trying to avoid voters switching to the Labor opposition, and in some key seats dependent upon preference flows from National voters, some analysts suggested that if the government's support was to collapse completely in South East Queensland, Labor rather than the Liberals could become the key beneficiaries of the changing political tide.
 Mike Ahern, whose leadership of the Nationals was being questioned by conservatives within his party, survived as Premier of Queensland for another four months before being replaced by Russell Cooper.
-In December 1989, Labor under Wayne Goss won the election with 54 of the Assembly's 89 seats.

-Santo Santoro served as the member for Merthyr and its successor seat, Clayfield, for 12 years until losing it at the 2001 election.
-He later served as a Federal Senator and a minister in the Howard Government.
+At the December 1989 state election, Labor under Wayne Goss won the election with 54 of the Assembly's 89 seats, mainly on the strength of taking all but five seats in Brisbane.
+Santoro was nearly swept up in this massive Labor wave, surviving by only 164 votes after preferences were distributed.
+He held Merthyr and its successor seat, Clayfield, for 12 years until losing it at the 2001 election.
+He later served as a Federal Senator and a minister in the Howard government.